mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 ---
 # Use Cases - Security Domain

-Aggregators, controllers present the following adavantages:
+Aggregators, controllers present the following advantages:
 * Provides more control on the data exchanged with the Cloud
 * Enable to change Service, Cloud provider
 * Provides additional privacy